DanFraserUK/EvEESITool/README.md

 ## Setting up for first use

-To run this, copy config.txt to a folder called "DATA" where the executable is placed upon build.
-Also copy scopes.dat to the folder where the executable is placed.

 Go to https://developers.eveonline.com/ - log in, create a new application, name it whatever you wish.
-Choose 'Authentication & API Access' add *ALL* the scopes (lol) and set the callback url to https://localhost/callback/
+Choose 'Authentication & API Access' add *ALL* the scopes (this will be variable in the future) and set the callback url to https://localhost/callback/

-Confirm, then view application and you'll find the items you need to copy into config.txt.
+Confirm, then view application and you'll find the items you need to copy into the console to set up the data.

+If you have concerns about the data being entered `ConfigDataConsoleEntry` in `AppSettings.cs` is where the data entry occurs.  `Authenticator.cs` is where the information gets used to authorise the connection to the EvE Swagger Interface.
+This will be subject to changes in the future to appear like many other applications that access the Eve Swagger Interface.

 ## Usage in your application